jiinjeong/CSVolunteer/README.md

 * **Font Size, Family, and Weight**
   * Font Size
     * To change the font size of text, use the property `font-size`.
-    * Font size is measured in pixels, abbreviated `px`.
+    * Font size is usually measured in pixels, abbreviated `px`.
       * The measurement is based on the number of pixels that vertically span a line of text.
-    * For example, this changes the font-size of paragraph text to 20 pixels:
+    * For example, the following rule changes the font-size of paragraph text to 20 pixels:
     ```css
     p{
        font-size:20px;